-As a new investor, you may have come across the term “mutual fund” or even heard some things about it but still wondering how it works.
+As a new investor, you may have come across the term “mutual fund” and asked, “What is mutual funds all about?”.
 In this comprehensive guide on mutual funds for beginners, we demystify everything you need to know to begin your journey as a mutual fund investor.
 Keep reading.

 In this article: